dfox/junit-http/README.md

 A small HTTP servlet for executing JUnit tests from the web

 ## Why?
 When doing functional testing via the UI, it's sometimes not possible to validate side effects that occur in backend systems.
 This little servlet allows the UI test to make a simple HTTP request to execute a test on the backend, which has full access to the systems where the side effects are performed.
+This is often referred to as "gray box testing".

 ## How?
 1. Make a WAR project